 Steps: How to Make Wind Chimes Louder

 Before you jump right into making the sound louder, you must know some basic steps beforehand.
 Here are all of them.

 The most important factors when considering the loudness of the chime are the type of material, length, and thickness.
 If you go to the hardware store, you will find metal tubes, rods, and pipes.

 A short and narrow tube creates the highest pitch to make the sound louder.
 Make sure it is uniform on all sides to get a balanced sound all the time.

 Besides, pick the aluminum metal to get the loudest sounds.
 If it is not available, you can select the steel one since both generate sharper tones.
 Before you purchase, test the sound as well.

-Step 2: Purchase Suspension Lines, Striker, Suspension Platform and Sail
+Step 2: Purchase Suspension Lines, Striker, Suspension Platform, and Sail

-When you are picking the striker, don’t forget to purchase a suspension platform.
+When picking the striker, don’t forget to purchase a suspension platform.
 This one is good at holding the chimes, giving them the flexibility to hang around and strike each other.
 Look for the one that is larger than your striker.

 Step 3: Fasten the Suspension Platform